halavins/SwiftUI-Chat/README.md

 # SwiftUI-Chat
 The world's first open-source chat app in SwiftUI.
 Written right during the Apple WWDC2019 Event, when SwiftUI was presented to the global iOS developers community in Beta.
 Your improvements to the repository are welcome

+_Updated on Oct 11, 2019!
+The code supports the latest macOS Catalina and XCode available to this date_

 Read the full documentary here:

 *How to build a Chat App or Messenger in SwiftUI for iOS Swift*